Melissa Conrad Stöppler, MD

 Who is at risk for bone cancer?

-Each year, around 3,000 cases of cancer of the bones and joints are diagnosed in the U.S. Primary bone cancers are not common and make up less than 0.2% of all cancers.
+Each year, around 2,300 cases of cancer of the bones are diagnosed in the U.S. Primary bone cancers are not common and make up far less than 1% of all cancers.
 Bone cancers are more common in young adults and children than in older people.
 Cancer found in the bones of an older adult most likely is metastatic from another location in the body.

 Risk factors have been identified for the development of certain bone cancers.
 Risk factors include the following: